 - Communicate with individual students and with the Registration and Records Office to confirm that all degree requirements will be met in the graduating semester.

-Faculty advisors in each department assist students in planning their academic programs and inform them about the degree requirements of the programs.
-Graduate students required to secure an advisor's approval before enrolling include majors in chemistry, English, geosciences, sociology and theatre.
+Faculty advisors in each department assist graduate students in planning their academic programs and inform them about the degree requirements of the programs.
+Graduate students required to secure an advisor's approval before enrolling include majors in chemistry, English, geosciences, and sociology.